 Verduno is a small town and the histories of the wineries located there are intertwined.
 The Castle of Verduno, constructed in the early 1500’s, was under the jurisdiction of the House of Savoy for much of its history until the Burlotto family purchased it in 1909.
 The Azienda GB Burlotto had already produced wine since the 1800’s.
 At the time, the current Burlotto proporietor, Giovanni Batitsta, had three sons: the first received the Castello di Verduno with vineyards (Castello di Verduno label), the second received the family house with vineyards (GB Burlotto label) and the third received a farmhouse and vineyards (Cascina Massara label).
 More recently, with the marriage of Gabriella Burlotto to Franco Bianco, whose family had vineyards and a winery in Barbaresco, Castello di Verduno gained precious parcels including a prime piece of the Rabaja cru – one of Barbaresco’s most prestigious sites.
 The winery has a total of 10 hectares – five in Verduno planted to Nebbiolo & Pelaverga and five in Barbaresco planted to Nebbiolo, Dolcetto and Barbera.

-Franco Bianco and his wife Gabriella are the titular heads of the estate though they have a very talented young winemaker, Mario Andrion, who has run the cellar since 2000.
-Mario was trained in Italy, though also worked harvests in Oregon.
+Although Franco Bianco and his wife Gabriella are the titular heads of the estate, they have a very talented young winemaker, Mario Andrion, who has run the cellar since 2000.
+Mario was trained in Italy, but has also worked harvests in Oregon.
 Franco and Gabriella’s daughter Marcella is increasingly involved in day to day operations.

 The winery’s philosophy is to produce wines that speak of place in a classic way and are also sustainable and protect the land.
 As such, they practice organic farming and are meticulous both in the vineyard and in the cellar.
 Mario uses minimal SO2 and also vinifies with indigenous yeast.
-Their wines are firmly traditional in style though never rustic.
-In fact, just the opposite, they retain and a rare elegance and purity.
+Their wines are firmly traditional in style though never rustic; in fact just the opposite, they retain a rare elegance and purity.